slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 I detested.
 I remembered, for example, how all the kids in school, including myself, had made existence impossible for one of our fellow students—displays of cruelty were resurrected in my memory of which perhaps only a child is capable.
-I had felt for years such actions were beyond my me: They were not.
+I had felt for years such actions were beyond me: They were not.
 In any case, they were beyond what I *decided*; this is, it's not that I *could not* be evil, it is that I *sometimes* chose not to.
 A trivial realization, I think now, but at the time it struck my adolescent mind like a lightbolt.
 I was now aware of a new *capacity*, by the simple principle that whatever was or is the case is *possible*.
 The question became: If at a certain occasion I had decided to do wrong, what made me do so?
-I learned that this new regions of myself, whose integration was slowly developing, not only had a personality on their own—this is, one with a certain degree of independence with respect to what psychoanalysis would have called my *ego* personality—but that this personality
+I learned that these new regions of myself, whose integration was slowly developing, not only had a personality on their own—this is, one with a certain degree of independence with respect to what psychoanalysis would have called my *ego* personality—but that this personality